-X. NEW LEGISLATION
+XII.
+NEW LEGISLATION

 Section 2 of the bill sets out the appropriations for several pieces of new legislation.
 If the legislation should fail to pass, then the appropriation lapses.

-XI.
+We note that HB 20 and HB 161 failed to pass.

+XIII.
 LANGUAGE SECTIONS

-Section 5(a) sets out legislative intent that the amounts appropriated in the operating budget are the full amounts to be appropriated for the identified purpose.
-Section 5(b) sets out new legislative intent requesting that money from the general fund be expended "conservatively" and that where an appropriation is funded by both program receipts and the general fund, that program receipts be expended first.
-With respect to the conservative expenditure of general fund dollars, an appropriation is authorization spend up to that amount -- but expenditures may only be made if the agency recipient has determined that the expenditure is appropriate and within the scope of the appropriation.
-With respect to the order of expenditure of funds, this intent language seems reasonable - program receipts in the form of agency fees may not exceed the actual operating costs of the agency.
+Section 5(a) of the bill sets out legislative intent that the amounts appropriated in the operating budget are the full amounts to be appropriated for the identified purpose.
+Section 5(b) of the bill sets out legislative intent requesting that money from the general fund be expended "conservatively" and that where an appropriation is funded by both program receipts and the general fund, that program receipts be expended first.

+With respect to the conservative expenditure of general fund dollars, an appropriation is authorization to spend up to that amount -- but expenditures may only be made if the agency recipient has determined that the expenditure is appropriate and within the scope of the appropriation.
+With respect to the order of expenditure of funds, this intent language seems reasonable -- program receipts in the form of agency fees may not exceed the actual operating costs of the agency.
 AS 37.10.050.
 In other words, program receipts are intended to defray the operating costs of agencies -- not saved and used as a budgetary cushion.
 Nevertheless, this expression of intent seeks to enact law with respect to how agency funds are to be accounted and spent.
 While reasonable, it belongs in statute, and therefore we think it violates the Hammond factors.